momja/Code-Club/donate.md

 # How to donate

-Use one of these platforms to donate to Code Club!
-If you are in the club, you can also donate in person!
+f you are in the club, the easiest way to donate is in person!
 Just talk to one of our officers!
+You can also use one of these platforms to donate to the Club!